 |Parallel Execution||Can be executed on different executing platforms||Can be executed parallel but requires more human resources|

-As per our expertise, we don't really suggest to just pick one approach at stay with it for eternity because different projects requires different testing approaches.
+As per our expertise, we don't suggest to pick one approach at stay with it for eternity because different projects require different testing approaches.
 The system testing and performance testing are other aspects on which you should implement your test use cases.

 Both manual and automated testing have their pros and cons, so focus on the factors on your project before choosing an approach to test your mobile application.
 Your aim should be to obtain high-quality output that is with your timeline as well as your budget.

 So, these were the key differences between automated testing and manual testing.
 WehHope you liked this article on the topic of mobile app testing.
 Let us know which testing strategy would you choose: manual testing or automated testing, in the ‘Comment’ section down below.